Locket: Robust Feature-Locking Technique for Language Models: Experimental Setup

 \textbf{Metrics.} We evaluate \method based on the four key requirements defined in \Snospace~\ref{sec:problem}. \begin{itemize}[leftmargin=*] \item \emph{\ref{effective} Effectiveness:} We measure utility (see below) on the test set of the locked feature, with $0.00$ indicating effective locking. \item \emph{\ref{utility} Utility:} We use different metrics depending on the task: \begin{enumerate*}[label={(\roman*)}] \item for \emph{Math \& MMLU}, we use accuracy wrt. ground truth answers; and \item for \emph{SQL \& Summarization}, we use the Rouge-1 score \cite{lin2004rouge} to evaluate the quality of generated outputs (also referred to ``accuracy''). \end{enumerate*} \item \emph{\ref{robust} Robustness:} We use attack success rate (ASR) based on how often the LLM generates responses without refusal keywords like \texttt{``sorry"}, \texttt{``I cannot"}, or \texttt{``unable"}. \item \emph{\ref{scalable} Scalability:} We evaluate using metrics for \ref{effective} and \ref{utility}, but after locking multiple features (e.g., \competitionmath+ \sql, \competitionmath+ \sql+ \samsum). \end{itemize}

-\textbf{Comparison with Prior Work.} We use the password-locking technique (referred as ``PWD'') proposed by \citet{greenblatt2024stress}, where prompts with correct password produce a useful response.
+\textbf{Comparison with Prior Work.} We use the password-locking technique (referred as ``PWD'') proposed by \citet{greenblatt2024stress} and used in related works (\S\ref{sec:background}), where prompts with correct password produce a useful response.
 Instead of locking by generating a useless response~\cite{greenblatt2024stress}, we fine-tune for refusal which resembles \citet{tangsecure}.